CodeForPhilly/decentralized-data/tutorials/noms/lessons/install-noms.md

 After doing this tutorial you will know how to

 * Install Noms on a unix-flavored OS
-* Put Noms on your Command line
+* Put Noms on your command line

 ## Activities
-These steps roughly follow the [Setup instructions on the Noms README](https://github.com/attic-labs/noms#setup)
+These steps roughly follow the [Setup instructions on the Noms README](https://github.com/attic-labs/noms#setup).

 ### Step 1: Download the latest build